codatio/codat-docs/docs/smb-help-hub/integrations/netsuite/bundles.md

 #### Bank Statement Parsers

-You may also be asked to install a bundle called **Bank Statement Parsers**.
-NetSuite's developers built this bundle, and it helps us read and modify your bank statements so that we can create this data in your account.
+You may also need to install a bundle called **Bank Statement Parsers**.
+NetSuite's developers built this bundle and the associated integration, and it helps us read and modify your bank statements so that we can create this data in your account.

 As a result, you will see reconciled bank statement data in NetSuite without having to type it in.
+We will only ask you to install this bundle if it is required by the service your financial provider offers you.

 ## How do I install a bundle?